Power of Attorney in Houston

 There are many different types of power of attorney and many more reasons why a person may want to use a power of attorney.
 The fact is that none of us know what the future holds and having certain precautions in place will ensure that, regardless of what lies ahead, you will always be prepared.
 At The Pollard Firm, PLLC in Houston, our experienced attorney can provide the legal guidance you need to ensure you understand everything you need to know about assigning or becoming a power of attorney agent.

-Contact our law office today at (832) 864-9296 to request a free initial phone consultation with our skilled Houston attorney.
+Contact our law office today at (832) 864-9296 to request a free initial phone consultation and discuss the laws relating to Houston Power of Attorney.

 No one likes to think about it, but there may come a time when you become incapacitated and cannot act on your own behalf.
 If you have a power of attorney, he or she can handle certain matters on your behalf, including health care decisions or financial matters.